ossd-s24/election-header/README.md

 # Support for other browsers

-These examples are tested in Firefox.
+This extension has been developed for Firefox browser.
 They may work in other browsers, if the browser supports the APIs used.

 # Problems?